Join the club to access all our art lessons, camps, and printables! 👉

 Learn how to ice dye!
 This is one of our favorite variations on tie dyeing and uses ice and powder dye to make amazing designs.

 If you love to tie dye as much as we do, you need to try ice dyeing!
-It’s actually very easy and makes the coolest designs and patterns on the clothing you’re dyeing.
+It’s so easy and makes the coolest designs and patterns on the clothing you’re dyeing.

 After trying this earlier in the summer (inspiration thanks to Neon Tea Party) we have already done it several times since!
-In order to ice dye, the powdered dye melts on top of ice covering a crumpled up shirt.
+Slightly different than tie dyeing, when you ice dye, you layer powdered dye on top of ice cubes covering a crumpled up shirt.
+As the ice melts, the dye soaks into the shirt, creating unique designs.

 That’s all there is to it and the results are stunning!